pivotal-mea-pa/qnb-workshop/fiserv-cs-workshop/lab_setup.en.md

 The first column contains the names of the services, we want `Service Registry`, `Circuit Breaker Dashboard`, and `MySQL`.
 The second column is the plan, generally speaking each service will have a free plan, we will be using that.

-With the name of the service and the plan we can install and instance of that service to our space by using the following command:
+We have the mareketplace name of the service from the first column and the plan from the second column.
+Now we will give our services instances names, this is what our applications will use to connect to them.
+For the purpooses of this lab we have already picked out names for you, however you may use whatever names you'd like the future.
 ```
+cf create-service p-mysql free traderdb
+cf create-service p-service-registry standard discovery-service
-cf create-service NAME_OF_SERVICE PLAN myServiceName
+cf create-service p-circuit-breaker-dashboard standard circuit-breaker-dashboard
 ```

-Go ahead and make the the three services described above.
-These take some to create so don't worry if they don't finish immediately.

 ## Summary